 TrailMQ follows an evaluation-first model:

-• No registration required — clone the GitHub repo and run the launcher
+- No registration required — clone the GitHub repo and run

-The deployment files are available on GitHub.
+The deployment files and exact evaluation boundaries are available on GitHub.
+Review the 3.1.0 release notes for distribution identity and validation status.
 Container images are hosted on Docker Hub: trailmq-backend and trailmq-frontend.

-TrailMQ is maintained by Florian Przybylak, working on the architecture of regulated industrial systems, data pipelines and trustworthy automation. — LinkedIn
+The TrailMQ website and product communication are maintained by Florian Przybylak, working on the architecture of regulated industrial systems, data pipelines and trustworthy automation. — LinkedIn

 Questions, feedback or enterprise inquiries?